kevinlimantoro123/tp/docs/UserGuide.md

 </box>

 * At least one of the optional fields must be provided.
 Edit command must contain at least 1 attribute that is changed to be successful.
-* Edits the contact at the specified `INDEX`.
-The index refers to the index number shown in the displayed contact list.
-The index **must be a positive integer** 1, 2, 3, …​
 * Existing values will be updated to the input values.
-* Can only edit the phone number and email if they are unique (No duplicates in the address book).
-* When editing tags, the existing tags of the contact will be removed i.e adding of tags is not cumulative.
+* When editing tags, the existing tags of the contact will be removed i.e. adding of tags is not cumulative.

 Examples:
 *  `edit 1 p/91234567 e/johndoe@example.com` Edits the phone number and email address of the 1st contact to be `91234567` and `johndoe@example.com` respectively.